Click Here To Schedule A Consultation

 How long does pregnancy acne last?

-The longevity of pregnancy acne differs amongst individuals; unfortunately, acne does not have a general clear timeline of beginning to end.
+The longevity of pregnancy acne differs amongst individuals; unfortunately, acne that appears during pregnancy does not have a consistent timeline.
+During early pregnancy, high levels of the hormone progesterone are produced.
+Increased progesterone levels stimulate oil production, resulting in clogged pores and acne.
 Many women observed that their acne breakout lasted through the first and second trimesters and resolved during the third trimester.
-However, some women experience acne through the entire pregnancy and see significant improvement postpartum.
-Some women have experienced persistent acne even after giving birth and while breastfeeding.
-The duration of acne may be attributed to hormonal changes while pregnant and breastfeeding.
+However, some women experience acne throughout the entire pregnancy and see significant improvement postpartum.
+Some women have experienced persistent acne even after giving birth and while breastfeeding, with acne finally clearing up a few months after giving birth.
+The duration of acne may be attributed to continued hormonal changes while pregnant and breastfeeding.

 md acne 8m front MGwatermark 1